 Become a Vendor

 Boston Local Food Festival takes places on The Rose Kennedy Greenway, right near Faneuil Hall Marketplace, Boston Waterfront, and The Aquarium.
-Last year, over 120 vendors, exhibitors, nonprofits and sponsors participated in the third annual Boston Local Food Festival.
-With over 40,000 people in attendance, the Festival attracts a wide variety of families, urban and suburban dwellers, area university students, community and home gardeners, foodies, localvores, food bloggers, and tourists.
+Last year, over 100 vendors, exhibitors, nonprofits and sponsors participated in the third annual Boston Local Food Festival.
+With thousands of people in attendance, the Festival attracts a wide variety of families, urban and suburban dwellers, area university students, community and home gardeners, foodies, localvores, food bloggers, and tourists.
 Scroll down to learn about our vendor criteria and connect with resources for local sourcing and contact for obtaining recyclable and compostable dish wear and utensils.

 Local Buying Guide!

 As a resource to vendors, SBN has put together a Local Food Buying Guide to provide you with wholesale and direct connections to local food suppliers.
 We hope you will take advantage of this valuable resource.
-You can download it here 2013 BLFF Wholesale Local Buying Guide
+You can download it here:††BLFF Wholesale Local Buying Guide.

 Our Definition of Local Food Offered at Festival